TheBioCoder55/PowerBI_Capstone/README.md

 # PowerBI_Capstone – Retail Sales Dashboard

-This project showcases a complete end-to-end retail sales analysis using Power BI.
-The dataset included customer orders, sales, delivery status, product categories, and city-wise performance.

 **Key Highlights**:
-Cleaned and transformed data using Power Query Editor Built calculated columns and measures using DAX Created an interactive single-page dashboard to present:
+-Cleaned and transformed data using Power Query Editor -Built calculated columns and measures using DAX -Created an interactive single-page dashboard to present:
-Monthly and yearly sales trends
+-Monthly and yearly sales trends
-Top cities and categories by revenue
+-Top cities and categories by revenue
-Order and delivery status breakdown
+-Order and delivery status breakdown
-Customer-wise and product-wise insights
+-Customer-wise and product-wise insights

 Deliverables:
 Power BI Dashboard (PBIX file)